cloudera-labs/terraform-cdp-modules/README.md

 * Terraform can be installed by following the instructions at https://developer.hashicorp.com/terraform/downloads

-Configure Terraform Provider for AWS or Azure
+Configure Terraform Provider for AWS, Azure or GCP

 * Configure the Terraform Provider for CDP with access key ID and private key by dowloading or creating a CDP configuation file.
   * See the [CDP documentation for steps to Generate the API access key](https://docs.cloudera.com/cdp-public-cloud/cloud/cli/topics/mc-cli-generating-an-api-access-key.html).